 The chief operating officer of the Pennsylvania Turnpike stated, “Offering Wi-Fi fits nicely into our ongoing efforts to encourage motorists to reduce distractions and focus on driving behind the wheel.”
 He added that the hope is motorists will now pull into a service plaza to use their cellphones, rather than participating in risky behaviors, such as texting while driving.

-According to the Pennsylvania State Police, there were 13,790 motor vehicle accidents caused by distracted drivers in Pennsylvania in 2010.
+According to the Pennsylvania State Police, distracted drivers cuased 13,790 motor vehicle accidents in Pennsylvania in 2010.
 In addition, distracted driving accidents led to 66 Fatalities in Pennsylvania that year.

 Texting while behind the wheel is one of the more dangerous types of cellphone driver distraction, as it distracts the driver visually, manually and cognitively.
 When a driver reads or sends a text message, he or she typically must look away from the road for about 4.6 seconds.
 If the driver is traveling at 55 mph, that is equivalent to driving the length of a football field while blindfolded.
 A study conducted by Virginia Tech revealed that drivers who text are 23 times more likely to be involved in an accident than their non-distracted counterparts.